djban/Custom-RVC-WebUI/README.md

     -.gitignore
 ```

-Ensure that your python version is under 3.11 - I used 3.10.0.
+This is currently only tested on python version 3.11.4 on Windows, so make sure you have that version.
 Then, create a virtual environment and run `python -m venv venv`.
 Then run `. venv/Scripts/activate` to start the virtual environment.

-Then, run `pip install -r requirements.txt` from the push-to-talk folder.
+Then, run `pip install -r requirements.txt`

 Ensure that you have node installed as well.
-Then, inside the `push-to-talk` folder, run `node app.js`
+Then, inside the `push-to-talk` directory.
+Then, from the `push-to-talk` directory, run `node app.js`

 ## How to use: